d3k-Maps/SC-Notes/ZTRPG.md

 deep sickness, unable to continue normal life.
 We are dying slowly and painfully.

-Profit, perhaps.
-Although I fear much worse.
 Our ancestors told stories of a time when our world and the spirit world lay open to each other: one, a vast platform for creation; the other, an eternal reflection of those creations in the incorporeal life after death.

 This balance was sustained by the Spirit of Harmony, the ancient gatekeeper for the newly departed.
 But as humanity grew — and its